 In a surprising twist of events, YouTube managed to find itself in hot water not once, but twice in 2017.
 This time, it was discovered that many of the videos of children performing normal activities like doing gymnastics, playing with their toys, going to the beach, attracted child predators posting sexually explicit comments that YouTube has failed to remove (in some cases even after they were reported).

-This has resulted in a backlash with major advertisers suspending all of their ads on YouTube, which must have been a hard decision to make right before one of the busiest shopping days - Black Friday.
+This has resulted in a backlash with major advertisers suspending all of their YouTube ads, which must have been a hard decision to make right before one of the busiest shopping days - Black Friday.
 Mondelez, Cadbury, Lidl, Adidas, HP and many more have joined the boycott.

 The Guardian quotes a Mars spokesperson saying that they were “shocked and appalled” by this situation.
 Mars stated they will not advertise on YouTube and Google globally until they “have confidence that appropriate safeguards are in place”.